etro-js/etro-js.github.io/versioned_docs/version-0.11/reference/movie.md

 const blob = await movie.record({
   frameRate: 30, // fps for the recording's video track
   duration: undefined, // how long to record, in seconds (by default, the movie will record to the end)
-  type: 'video/webm;codecs=vp8', // MIME type for the recording (defaults to 'video/webm')
+  type: "video/webm;codecs=vp8", // MIME type for the recording (defaults to 'video/webm')
   video: true, // whether to render visual layers (defaults to true)
   audio: true, // whether to render layers with audio (defaults to true)
   onStart: (recorder: MediaRecorder) => {
-    console.log('All resources are loaded, and recording has begun.');
+    console.log("All resources are loaded, and recording has begun.");
   }, // `onStart` is optional
 });
 console.log(`Done.
 The recording is ${blob.size} bytes long`);